eindpunt/awesome-TRMNL/readme.md

 - [Weekly goal tracker / Habit tracker](https://github.com/azjgard/trmnl-weekly-goal-tracker) - Weekly goal tracker by azjgard
 - [Woocommerce](https://github.com/yannicschuller/trmnl-woocommerce) - Fetches store data from WooCommerce API and displays by yannischuller
 - [Word clock](https://github.com/delhoume/trmnl_wordclock) - Word clock by delhoume
-- [Word of the Day](https://github.com/sejtenik/trmnl-word-of-the-day-plugin) - retrieves the Word of the Day from various online dictionaries by sejtenik
+- [Words of the Day](https://github.com/sejtenik/trmnl-words-of-the-day-plugin) - retrieves the Word of the Day from various online dictionaries by sejtenik
 - [YNAB](https://github.com/turnervink/ynab-for-trmnl) - See your YNAB budget (You Need a Budget) on your TRMNL by turnervink

 ## 👾 Extra's